 This course provides a comprehensive understanding on parenting and generational patterns and its impact on family health and well-being.
 Lifestyle and cultural barriers to effective parenting are examined, as well as proactive parenting strategies, effective discipline and healthy communication within the family.
 Ethical concerns and multicultural factors are also considered.

-Families often reproduce themselves and many parents are unaware of the powerful influence they have on their children.
+Families often reproduce themselves, and many parents are unaware of the powerful influence they have on their children.
 Legacy is not a word they often think about.
 In fact, many parents live in self-doubt when it comes to having positive influence.
 The principles taught in this course will provide students a foundational perspective and the necessary tools for helping parents learn to discipline well, engage a multigenerational approach to parenting, develop a healthy spirituality in their children and leave a legacy for generations to come.
-This course is offered in an eight-week format and includes extensive readings, interactions with family members, a position paper, and interactions with other students via Discussion Board.
+This course is offered in an eight-week format and includes extensive readings, interactions with family members, a position paper, and interactions with other students via Discussions.

 “Great is the Lord, and highly to be praised, and His greatness is unsearchable.
 One generation shall praise Your works to another, and shall declare Your mighty acts.”
 Psalm 145:3-4 (NASB)

-Course Requirements Checklist (10 points)
+Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-4MAT Book Reviews (2)
+Book Review Assignments (2)

 Topics can include but are not limited to:

-Parenting strong-willed adolescents
+- Parenting strong-willed adolescents

-Research-based discipline strategies
+- Research-based discipline strategies

-Discipline in multi-generational homes
+- Discipline in multi-generational homes

-Raising kids in a multi-ethnic home
+- Raising kids in a multi-ethnic home

-Discipline and child temperament
+- Discipline and child temperament

-Parenting styles and child outcomes
+- Parenting styles and child outcomes

-Parenting children with ADHD or ODD
+- Parenting children with ADHD or ODD

-Discipline / best parenting practices in stepfamilies
+- Discipline / best parenting practices in stepfamilies

-(Other topics can be chosen at professor’s discretion)
+- (Other topics can be chosen at professor’s discretion)

-Title Page, Outline, References
+Research Paper: Title Page, Outline, and References Assignment

 The student will write a 2,000-2,500-word paper in current APA format on the approved research topic related to effective parenting with at least 8 references from sources within the 10 years.
-(SLOs A, B, C, D, E, F)
+(CLOs A, B, C, D, E, F)